The Importance of Women in Cybersecurity

 There are significant barriers for women trying to get started in cybersecurity, but there are ways for determined women to break through those barriers.
 Those already in the working world may find internal opportunities at their current employers as they recognize the need for cybersecurity.
 Everyone trying to get a start in the industry can benefit from reaching out to a like-minded mentor.
 There’s value, too, in determination and willingness to take risks.
 It’s only fitting that such a fast-paced, competitive field rewards the bold.

 Getting started in cybersecurity requires a combination of technical skills, soft skills, and confidence.
 The way to develop all those abilities is through training from a highly regarded cybersecurity bachelor’s degree program at the cutting edge of the field.
 You’ll not only learn the individual skills you need to qualify for a job in cybersecurity, but also be equipped to enter the field with the confidence and determination that comes from knowing you are qualified to do cybersecurity work, no matter what the stereotypes may say.
-Get started with the online B.S. in cybersecurity from Utica College.
+Get started with the online B.S. in cybersecurity from Utica University.